Truth and Reconciliation Day - Town of Gibsons

 Local Events: September 30, 2023

-A commemoration ceremony will take place to recognize, honour, and remember attendees of the Sechelt Residential School.
-Drumming and singing, speakers, moment of silence, and blanketing of the monument will take place.
+• Commemoration Ceremony: 11:00 am – 12:30 pm located at the Residential School Monument Site.
+A commemoration ceremony will take place to honour and remember attendees of the Sechelt Residential School.
+Drumming and singing, speakers, moment of silence and cultural ceremony will take place.

-Free Admission to the Sunshine Coast Museum & Archives
+Visit the Sunshine Coast Museum & Archives / Free Truth & Reconciliation Booklet

-On Saturday, September 30th, you can enjoy free admission to come and explore the Kwekwinmut/Pieces of the Past stone tool exhibit co-curated with the Sḵwx̱wú7mesh Nation.
-Visitors can listen to the Nation’s origin story from Ch’ḵw’elhp (Gibsons), and learn about Sḵwx̱wú7mesh culture and values.
+On Saturday, September 28, from 10:30am-4:30pm, visit the Museum to explore the Kwekwinmut/Pieces of the Past stone tool exhibit, co-curated with the Sḵwx̱wú7mesh Nation.
+The museum will be offering free learning booklets from the National Centre for Truth and Reconciliation to all visitors.
+Listen to the Nation’s origin story from Ch’k ̱w’elhp (Gibsons), and learn about Sḵwx̱wú7mesh culture and values.

 Where: Sunshine Coast Museum & Archives located at 716 Winn Rd, Gibsons